riashrma24/drupal/questions1.md

 Q3.
 What is the difference between {{ }}, {% %} and {# #} in Twig — when do you use each?
 Q4.
 What does the pipe | operator do in Twig?
 Explain chaining filters with a real example.
 Q5. what is this content.body? what do we get these variables content and body from? and do we get different variables in different templates?
+Q6.
+What is the difference between node.field_image and content.field_image in Drupal Twig — when should you use each?

 sol1 : Hooks
 1. A hook is Drupal's way of letting your code plug into the core system without modifying core files.